SSZ execution blocks

 , proofs are forward compatible as long as underlying semantics of individual fields are unchanged, reducing maintenance requirements for smart contracts and verifying client applications. -

-Cleanup opportunity: The conversion to SSZ allows dropping historical fields from the PoW era and the inefficient logs bloom mechanism, and allows introducing the concept of EIP-7706 multi-dimensional gas.
+Cleanup opportunity: The conversion to SSZ allows dropping historical fields from the PoW era and the inefficient logs bloom mechanism.

 Specification